zasper-io/zasper-benchmark/README.md

 * Cost Efficiency: Lower resource usage translates to fewer cloud compute instances required.
 * Better Scalability: Efficient resource handling allows support for more users and sessions per node.

 ## Conclusion

 This benchmarking study highlights Zasper's performance advantages over the traditional Jupyter Server.
 Whether for individual developers or large-scale enterprise deployments, Zasper demonstrates meaningful improvements in resource efficiency and execution throughput, making it a promising alternative for interactive computing environments.

+# Thanks to Jupyter Community

+Zasper would not exist without the incredible work of the Jupyter community.
+Zasper uses the Jupyter wire protocol and draws inspiration from its architecture.
+Deep thanks to all Jupyter contributors for laying the groundwork.
+Data Science Notebooks would not have existed without them.

 # Copyright